Comcast/redirector/README.md

 # Redirector Framework

-Redirector framework is a dynamic content-based gateway tool.
-Redirector is using service-discovery facility to find concrete IP address of particular application.
+The Redirector framework is a dynamic content-based gateway tool.
+The Redirector uses service-discovery in combination with a rules engine to define the particular version of a given application that the client needs to be redirected to and returns an IP address of particular application.
-Redirector is using rule engine in order to define which version of given application it should redirect to.

 ## Redirector Gateway

-Core component of Redirector system is **Redirector Gateway**.
-It receives requests from clients and return information about concrete host client should connect to.
+The core component of Redirector system is **Redirector Gateway**.
+It receives requests from clients and returns information about a particular host that the client should connect to.
 Redirector Gateway uses **distributed key/value store (Zookeeper)** as **source of truth** for service discovery and **Redirector WS** for rule engine facilities.
-In case when the source of thruth is down Redirector Gateway is using local file system backup of
-**Last Known Good** service discovery and rule engine data.
+In situations when the source of thruth is down Redirector Gateway uses its local file system copy of **Last Known Good** service discovery and rule engine data.

 ### Redirector Model

-In order to let Redirector Gateway make right decisions it needs following constituents:
+The Redirector Gateway processes rules based on the following model:

 - Default Server (specifies default version of application which we redirect to)
 - Traffic Distribution Rules (specifies how many %% of traffic will be redirected to particular version of application)